open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

   * _describeAssistant_  - Forward to intended recipient.
   * _publishManifests_ - Forward to intended recipient.
   * _getManifests_  - Forward to intended recipient.
-  * _publishManfests_  - Forward to intended recipient.
+  * _publishManifests_  - Forward to intended recipient.
   * _bye_ - Forward to intended recipient.
 Also remove this agent from the current register of active conversants.
   * _requestFloor_ - Return a _grantFloor_
   * _grantFloor_ - Forward to intended recipient.
   * _revokeFloor_ - Forward to intended recipient.
   * _yieldFloor_ - Do nothing.

-#### 2.3 Ignoring events with prototols that require a response
+#### 2.3 Ignoring events with protocols that require a response

-If the messaging protocol that sent the envelope requires a response (e.g. HTTP POST) and your agent has no need to respond to any of the events in the envelope (i.e. the agent is ingoring it) then return an envelope with an _event_ object containing an empty array.(i.e. an array with no events in it).
+If the messaging protocol that sent the envelope requires a response (e.g. HTTP POST) and your agent has no need to respond to any of the events in the envelope (i.e. the agent is ignoring it) then return an envelope with an _event_ object containing an empty array.(i.e. an array with no events in it).

 ## Chapter 3.
 JSON Envelope Schema